-Modern construction technology was applied to tame a historic site which architect Tom Fazio has described as “previously unworkable.”
-The end result, however, is a traditional golf course that blends so seamlessly into the land, you’re simply transformed to an earlier time and place.
-As the second highest elevation point in Westchester County, Fazio had a spectacular canvas to work with.
-The land offered the Fazio team the opportunity to create a new club that would have the potential to take its place alongside the Metropolitan area’s vaunted venues.
+Modern construction technology was applied to tame a historic site which architect Tom Fazio has described as "previously unworkable."
+The end result, however, is a traditional golf course that blends so seamlessly into the land, you're simply transformed to an earlier time and place.
+With its high elevation overlooking the majestic Hudson River in Westchester County, Fazio had a spectacular canvas to work with.
+The land offered the Fazio team the opportunity to create a new club that would have the potential to take its place alongside the Metropolitan area's vaunted venues.
 After blasting 130,000 cubic yards of rock, the 260-acre site was prepared for the routing of golf holes.

 The golf course, which opened in June of 1996, is a throwback to golf's Golden Era, considering the history of the property.